Psychopharmacology Today

 Explore how psychotropic medications contribute to mental health science

-Alliant International University is a proud pioneer of the prescriptive authority movement and the field of psychopharmacology.
+Alliant University is a proud pioneer of the prescriptive authority movement and the field of psychopharmacology.
 Featuring Alliant professor and Postdoctoral MS in Clinical Psychopharmacology program director Dr. George Kapalka, Psychopharmacology Today offers expert insights into current practices, emerging research, and the expanding role of psychologists in medication management of mental health issues.

 About the Alliant MSCP program